Jigyansu-Nanda/Data-Structures-and-Algorithms/15. Segment Tree/README.md

 ## Representation
  - Internally it is represented as an array.
  - Each Node in the Segment Tree represents sum of elements in a particular range.
-   - Root Node represents sum of all the elements.
+   - Root Node represents Range Query result of all the elements.
    - Leaf Nodes represent individual elements (except for psuedo Nodes)

 ## Construction
- - We create a root Node (*which will have the value as sum of all the elements*).
+ - We create a root Node (*which will have the value as Range Query result of all the elements*).
- - To get this value, we recursively call for left-half's root and right-half's root, (*because they will have the values of sum of left-half of elements and right-half of elements respectively*) and add the values.
+ - To get this value, we recursively call for left-half's root and right-half's root, (*because they will have the values of Query of left-half of elements and right-half of elements respectively*) and process the values.
  - we finish recursion, when we reach a Node, which has only one element in range, then we return that element.
  - We also want the Segment Tree to have [Binary Heap] property, so that we can call for left-child and right-child.
 That's why we need our Segment Tree to be a Complete Binary Tree.
 To make the Segment Tree a Complete Binary Tree:
    - we will create dummy Nodes, which are never going to be accessed.